 The same principle applies to horizontal building, and triangular and square decks can be combined in multiple ways to create bespoke layouts.

 Build your playground on a slope

 Far from being an obstacle, the natural terrain can be incorporated into the design of a UniPlay unit and contribute to a stimulating play experience.
-As posts come in varying sizes they can be used to create a structure following the landform to make the most of a challenging sloping ground (Suitable play activities or ground floor modules will be recommended by our design team who has created thousands of challenging yet safe structures on a sloping play surface).
+As posts come in varying sizes they can be used to create a structure following the landform to make the most of a challenging sloping ground (Suitable play activities or ground floor modules will be recommended by our design team who have created thousands of challenging yet safe structures on a sloping play surface).